jsp282/FernetHW/Spec.md

 order:

 1. base64url decode the token.
 2. Check first byte of the token.
-If token is 0x80 (old version), continue to step 3, else if it is 0x81 (new version) go to step 4.
+If the token is 0x80 (old version), continue to step 3, else if it is 0x81 (new version) go to step 4.
 3. If the user has specified a maximum age (or "time-to-live") for the token, ensure the recorded timestamp is not too far in the past.